 Complete Guide: Installing Manjaro with Secure Boot Enabled

 Securing your Manjaro installation is crucial for ensuring the safety of your data and privacy.
 Enabling Secure Boot is one way to add an extra layer of security to your system.
-However, the process of installing Manjaro with Secure Boot Enabled can be complicated.
-In this guide, we will provide you with a step-by-step tutorial to help you successfully install Manjaro with Secure Boot Enabled, ensuring the security and stability of your system.
+However, installing Manjaro with Secure Boot Enabled can be complicated.
+In this guide, we will provide a step-by-step tutorial to help you successfully install Manjaro with Secure Boot Enabled, ensuring the security and stability of your system.

 Previously, I underestimated the usefulness of LVM and never bothered to explore its potential.
 I considered it to be an unnecessary complication.
-However, after receiving a recommendation from @openminded, I am willing to set aside my biases and embrace LVM for this lesson.
-While I understand the importance of learning how to manually create the LVM structure, I will postpone it for now as I find the manjaro-architect tool to be incredibly useful.
-It can be added to a running instance of a live ISO, provided that you have a functional mirror and package databases.
-It’s important to note that using the update argument or GUI is not recommended, as this will attempt to update the live ISO, which is not practical.
+However, after receiving a recommendation from @openminded, I will set aside my biases and embrace LVM for this lesson.
+While I understand the importance of learning to manually create the LVM structure, I will postpone it for now as I find the Manjaro-architect tool incredibly useful.
+It can be added to a running instance of a live ISO, provided you have a functional mirror and package databases.
+It’s important to note that using the update argument or GUI is not recommended, as this will attempt to update the live ISO, which is impractical.

 pacman -Sy